 Under guidance from the Board the Committee is responsible for reviewing and if deemed suitable recommending that the Group's statutory accounts be placed before the Board for signing.
 The committee will receive the report of the independent auditors.
-Furthermore the non-executive members of the committee will have the opportunity to discuss in private with the external auditors any matters arising or any matters the auditors feel should be bought to their attention.
+Furthermore the non-executive members of the committee will have the opportunity to discuss in private with the external auditors any matters arising or any matters the auditors feel should be brought to their attention.

 The Committee meets at least four times a year.
-It is chaired by the Group's Chairman, and comprises, in addition to the Chairman, of three independent non-executive directors and three non-executive directors who are shareholder representatives.
+It comprises of the Group's non-executive directors, with other directors and members of the executive management attending as appropriate.